ThomPoppins/MERN-Enterprise-Search/README.md

 - [x] [MERNSTACK-207] Save the profile picture Base64 string to the database
 - [ ] [MERNSTACK-208] Create default page layout that all pages will become children of
 - [x] [MERNSTACK-210] Change text color to white when background image is set
+- [ ] Add background color with opacity to all places where text is displayed on top of the background image

 ## Frontend